awsdocs/ec2-image-builder-user-guide/doc_source/awstoe-verify-sig.md

    Supported values for **architecture** can be `amd64`, `386`, and `arm64`\.

-1. Verify the signature by running the following command at a command prompt in the directory where you saved `awstoe.sig` and the awstoe installation file\.
+1. Verify the signature by running the following command at a command prompt in the directory where you saved `awstoe.sig` and the AWSTOE installation file\.
 Both files must be present\.

    ```
    gpg --verify ./awstoe.sig ~/awstoe